sframe-wg/sframe/draft-ietf-sframe-enc.md

 show the estimated overhead of encrypting a video stream, where SFrame is applied per frame and per packet, respectively.
-The choices of resolution, frames per second, and bandwidth roughly reflect the capabilities of modern video codecs across a range from very-low to very-high quality.
+The choices of resolution, frames per second, and bandwidth roughly reflect the capabilities of modern video codecs across a range from very low to very high quality.

 | Scenario    | fps | Base kbps | Overhead kbps | Overhead % |
 |:------------|:---:|:---------:|:-------------:|:----------:|